More than just a few colours

 Ask us for your custom designed Bifrost Continuously Variable Bandpass Filter!
 Available for immediate testing are filters with the following specifications:

-- Centre wavelength range 450 nm to 950 nm, bandwidth approximately 2% of centre wavelength, exponential dispersion, transmission 60% to 90%, blocking range 200 nm to 1200 nm, blocking level OD4, for sensor size 30 mm x 36 mm
+Centre wavelength range 450 nm to 950 nm, bandwidth approximately 2% of centre wavelength, exponential dispersion, transmission 20% to 90%, blocking range 200 nm to 1200 nm, blocking level OD4, for sensor size (maximum) 36 mm x 30 mm

-The sizes are given as height x length, where height is perpendicular to the wavelength gradient and length is along the wavelength gradient.
+The sizes are given as length x height, where length is along the wavelength gradient and height is perpendicular to the wavelength gradient.
 The filters can be diced to smaller sizes.

 Recording of our presentation High spatial resolution hyperspectral camera based on a continuously variable filter at BiOS 2017.